RafaelSterzinger/CIL-Recommender-Systems/README.md

     python movie_clustering.py
     python movie_distance.py

 This will create the matrices used for movie features in the Bayesian Factorization Machine model.
-Note that Jaccard indices will only be calculated on the fly, if not downloaded beforehand.
-The Jaccard indices can be downloaded from [Polybox](https://polybox.ethz.ch/index.php/s/Ff7YPYEIHOHOGpD) and put them into `data/features`.

-In order to reproduce plots one needs to download the cross-validation results from [Polybox](https://polybox.ethz.ch/index.php/s/Ff7YPYEIHOHOGpD) or run the cross validation explained above to get the files.
+In order to reproduce plots one needs to run the cross-validation explained above to get the files.
-The files that need to be downloaded are: `bfm.hkl, bfm_svdpp.hkl, bfm_svdpp_flipped.hkl, svd.hkl`.
-These files need to be put into the root directory.
-For reproducing the data for the validation plot one can either run the experiments from scratch or download from [Polybox](https://polybox.ethz.ch/index.php/s/Ff7YPYEIHOHOGpD) the following files:
-`autoencoder.npy, autorec.npy, kernel_net.npy, ncf.npy` and put them into the root directory.

 This will create plots

     python plot_generator.py